SlashDB/taskapp-demo/README.md

 ### SQLite

 SQLite is a simple relational database package.
-While SlashDB supports a variety of SQL databases, this project utilizes SQLIte to demonstrate the capabilities of the SDK and how to integrate SlashDB in Javascript and ReactJS applications.
+While SlashDB supports a variety of SQL databases, this project utilizes SQLIte to demonstrate the capabilities of the SDK and how to integrate SlashDB in Javascript and React applications.

 ### Stack